Have questions? We make it easy to get in touch:

 Our application cycle for fall 2022 and spring 2023 will open as we near the start of fall 2021 (August) courses.

-If you have not already, please request info to get updated communications from the graduate admissions department on availability of the new application cycle.Application Requirements:
+If you have not already, please request info from Admissions to get updated communications from the graduate admissions department on availability of the new application cycle.Application Requirements:

 Applicants to the MA in psychology program must submit the following information to the Office of Admissions for review: